Skip to content

 • Integration Testing Guide - Integration test mocking guidelines

-• E2E Testing Guide - E2E server, real ML models, OpenAI mocking; E2E feeds and server options (feeds per mode, error injection, URLs); chaos tests (e.g. 404 audio) assert run index records failed episodes
+• E2E Testing Guide - E2E server, real ML models, OpenAI mocking; E2E feeds and server options (feeds per mode, error injection, URLs); chaos tests (e.g. 404 audio) assert run index records failed episodes; download vs multi-feed resilience split (Download resilience E2E); browser E2E for the GI/KG Vue viewer (make test-ui-e2e)

 • Critical Path Testing Guide - What to test and prioritization